We all have things we want to keep private.

 Several people tend to underestimate the importance of online privacy.

-However, it is ideal for people to be aware of how much information they are sharing online - not just on social networking sites, but through browsing as well.
+However, it is ideal for people to be aware of how much information they share online - not just on social networking sites but through browsing.

-This article will emphasize the importance of online privacy and also take you through certain tips that will help enhance it.
+This article will emphasize the importance of online privacy and also take you through specific tips that will help enhance it.

 Let's get started.